babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 Working with Relay, you want to take advantage of data-masking fragments, whenever possible.

-Let's start out, by creating our `QueryRenderer` component.
+Let's start out by creating our `QueryRenderer` component.

 Because we want to be able to use this dialog for both creating and editing a task, `taskId` is not required.
 The schema however, says otherwise:`node(id: ID!)`.